MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparraycolorrampeffect_color.md

 Color value of the peak intensity for the effect.

 Default is [Black](../windows.ui/colors_black.md)

 ## -remarks

-Once the effect has been [Appended](lamparrayeffectplaylist_append_292269384.md) to a [LampArrayEffectPlaylist](lamparrayeffectplaylist.md), the value is locked and no longer possible to set the value.
+After you've appended (see [Append](lamparrayeffectplaylist_append_292269384.md)) an effect to a [LampArrayEffectPlaylist](lamparrayeffectplaylist.md), the value of this property is locked, and you can no longer change it.

 ## -see-also